 As a Lead Open Space Technician, Andy gets the opportunity to manage over 22,000 acres of open space with his dedicated and talented co-workers.
 Andy is a Bay Area native who knew at a very young age that he wanted to work in the golden hills of Santa Clara Valley!
 When he is not at work, Andy enjoys playing baseball on his travel team, fishing and BBQing as much as possible.
 GO GIANTS!!!!!!

-As Community Engagement Coordinator, Annamarie gets people connected and involved with the Authority's news, programs, and events.
+As Community Engagement Coordinator, Annamarie gets people connected and involved with the Authority's news, programs, and initiatives.
 A Northern California native, she fell in love with the Bay Area while studying at Santa Clara University, where she received her B.S. in Psychology and B.A. in Studio Art.
 Annamarie brings her years of experience working with community-focused organizations as well as her creative skills as an artist and designer.
 Her natural habitat is a sunny patch of grass with her sketchbook and some music.

 As the Office Assistant, Annelyse supports the Authority to ensure that day-to-day operations run smoothly.
 Her passion for people and inquisitive nature inspired her to study Sociology at San Jose State.
 After starting her administrative career in Family Law, she is excited for the opportunity to blend her professional experience with her love of the great outdoors in her role at the Authority.
 When not at work she enjoys staying active and getting outside as much as possible.
 You can catch her hitting the trails, camping, or spending time with her fur babies, friends, and family.